hapytex/tuple-append/README.md

 ## `tuple-append` is *safe* Haskell

 The package contains a module [`Data.Tuple.Append.TemplateHaskell`](src/Data/Tuple/Append/TemplateHaskell.hs) that defines routines to construct the instances for a large number of tuples.
-These are then used with *quasiquotation* to define safe instances.
+These are then used with *quasiquotation* to define instances in a safe module.

 ## Contribute